-Right now, 22 states allow some access to classes or activities.
+Right now, some states allow access to classes or activities.
 But kids often need to meet certain requirements to participate.
 For instance, they may have to show proof that they’re passing their core subjects.

-Either way, you may want to contact your local school district to find out what kind of access it gives.
-If you’re unsure which district you’re in, this tool is a good resource.
+Contact your local school district to find out what kind of access it gives.
+If you’re unsure which district you’re in, try this school district map tool at GreatSchools.

 Eligible kids who go to public school have a legal right to services.
 These may include , , and things like occupational or .

 But what about kids who are schooled at home?
 Can they also get these free resources?
 The short answer is yes.
 But they may need to be enrolled part-time or full-time in public school.

 First, you’ll need to seek an evaluation for special education services from your school district.
 If the results show your child is eligible, the district must provide them for free — but only if your child attends public school on at least a part-time basis.

 To find out what resources are available to your child, you have to contact your local school district.
 But even if your child can’t get access, there are ways to create some of the opportunities of public school.